 I rounded up my supplies for this craft!
 I already had an awesome foam pumpkin on hand, which I was super excited about.
 You can also use a paper mache pumpkin, a wood pumpkin piece, or anything similar.

 The only thing you might want to consider is basecoating your pumpkin with white if it’s not already.

 Pull the foam stem out of the pumpkin and paint it the color of your choice.
 I picked pretty blue and brown colors.
 I painted the stem and let dry a couple minutes.

 I lightly covered the pumpkin with my Mod Podge and then sprinkled my sand on top.
 The biggest tip is not to “glob” your Mod Podge.

 This is because if the Mod Podge is too thick, when you add the sand it will look inconsistent and heavy in spots.

 Step 3 – Sprinkle the Sand

 Sprinkle the sand on top of the wet Mod Podge.
 Work your way around the pumpkin until it’s completely covered.
 I let the pumpkin dry completely for two hours.
 Once it was dry, I added another coat of sand to the pumpkin.

-Once your Mod Podge is dry you're ready to display!!
+Once your Mod Podge is dry you’re ready to display your sand pumpkins!!

 This sand pumpkin would look fabulous with our nautical pumpkin craft.
-Learn how to make it by clicking the image below:
+I’d also love for you to check out these other ideas: